aadishv/aadishv.dev/src/content/posts/using-chinese.md

 1. **Chinese Character Writing Practice (Default)** - Practice writing Chinese characters stroke by stroke
 2. **Pinyin Practice** - Practice typing the correct pinyin with tone marks for given characters

-To switch between modes, click the "switch to pinyin" or "switch to chinese" button in the bottom left corner of the interface.
+To switch between modes, use the settings menu by clicking the "settings" button in the bottom left corner of the interface.
 Your selection will persist across sessions.

 ### Understanding the Interface